 A voluminous, ’70s-style blow-dry will no doubt be the biggest hairstyle of the year.

-It’s really no surprise that big, glossy blowouts are set to make a huge comeback this year.
-Celebrity hairstylist Luke Hersheson explains, “We’re all starting to feel the need for super-luxe, glossy, blown-out hair again.
+It’s really no surprise that big, glossy blowouts are making a huge comeback this year.
+Celebrity hairstylist and expert Luke Hersheson explains, “We’re all starting to feel the need for super-luxe, glossy, blown-out hair again.
 Maybe it’s being able to go back out and socialise again after two years of on-and-off lockdowns.
 For 2022, we’re talking big, bouncy, ’90s-supermodel style volume.”

 A grown-out or slightly longer pixie cut can look effortlessly chic.